apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 ## Remote Security

-An @apidoc[akka.actor.ActorSystem] should not be exposed via Akka Remote (Artery) over plain Aeron/UDP or TCP to an untrusted network (e.g. Internet).
+An @apidoc[actor.ActorSystem] should not be exposed via Akka Remote (Artery) over plain Aeron/UDP or TCP to an untrusted network (e.g. Internet).
 It should be protected by network security, such as a firewall.
 If that is not considered as enough protection @ref:[TLS with mutual authentication](#remote-tls) should be enabled.